sawsimeon/igfetchr/README.md

 # igfetchr

-igfetchr is a lightweight R wrapper for the IG Trading REST API (labs.ig.com).
-It provides beginner-friendly functions to fetch market data, search historical prices, execute trades, and get account details from the IG Trading REST API (labs.ig.com) — returning tidy tibbles for easy analysis.
+igfetchr is a lightweight R wrapper for the [IG Trading REST API] (https://labs.ig.com/).
+It provides beginner-friendly functions to fetch market data, search historical prices, execute trades, and get account details from the [IG Trading REST API] (https://labs.ig.com/).

 Important: Trading CFDs and spread bets carries a high risk of losing money.
 This package is not financial advice.